 Let’s Get You Running Efficiently, No Matter What The Season!

 Serving valued clients in the Tigard area and beyond, Specialty Heating & Cooling LLC provides valuable solutions for your home HVAC system.
-Offering furnace and heat pump maintenance, installation, repair, AC maintenance and repair, ductless system maintenance and installation, indoor air quality testing services, and commercial HVAC services, we attend to all of your heating and cooling needs, giving you peace of mind that your home will remain comfortable and energy efficient year round.
+Offering furnace maintenance, heat pump maintenance, furnace installation, heat pump replacement, furnace repair, heat pump repair, AC maintenance, cooling repair, ductless air conditioning service, indoor air quality services, and commercial HVAC services, we attend to all of your heating and cooling needs, giving you peace of mind that your home will remain comfortable and energy efficient year round.
 A commitment to excellent customer service, quality craftsmanship, and finding solutions that satisfy every client need are what drive us to provide you with the best we have to offer.
 Contact us today for information on how we can improve heat pump efficiency in your home and reduce your energy costs.